 Sal De Riso’s Castagnole.

-Sal De Riso’s Castagnole are small balls of unique goodness, easy to make, as soft as clouds, fragrant and so delicious they are worse than cherries, one leads to another.
+Sal De Riso’s Castagnole are small balls with unique goodness, simple to make, as soft as clouds, fragrant and very delicious, like cherries, one leads to another.

-Unlike the usual castagnole, these are even more delicious thanks to the hazelnuts and limoncello in the dough, and they have a citrusy aroma that immediately transports the mind to the Amalfi Coast.
-Try them, and they’ll win you over at first bite.
+Unlike the usual castagnole, these are even more delicious thanks to the hazelnuts and limoncello in the dough, and they have a citrus aroma that immediately takes your mind on a trip to the Amalfi Coast.
+Try them; they will conquer you at the first taste.

-This year I’m making castagnole and chiacchiere from great Italian pastry chefs, and after trying the delicious ones by Iginio Massari, here I am with these by Sal De Riso.
-In the end, the dough in terms of quantities is quite similar, but the taste and aroma are completely different.
-Try both versions, and you’ll see how good they are 🙂
+This year I am preparing the castagnole and chiacchiere of great Italian pastry chefs and after trying the delicious ones by Iginio Massari, here I am with these by Sal De Riso.
+In the end, the dough is quite similar in quantities, but the taste and aroma are completely different.
+Try both versions and see how good they are 🙂

 Also try: